Dividend ETFs

 Main tradeoff: you gain focused exposure but give up the broad diversification of total market funds.

 Use VDY for tactical positioning when market conditions suggest a particular segment may outperform.
-The intraday tradability allows you to adjust your exposure quickly.
+The intraday tradability allows you to adjust your exposure quickly without the friction of buying individual stocks.

 VDY trades on the TSX and tracks the FTSE Canada High Dividend Yield Index through a passive indexing approach.
 The ETF is structured as an open-end fund, offering continuous creation and redemption of shares.